KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/the_great_synthesis_expanded.md

 * the DNA’s light-mediated signaling
 * and most of all through water

-### 5. Why Water Is the Bridge Between These Worlds
+### Why Water Is the Bridge Between These Worlds

-In your synthesis, this is the golden key:
+In my synthesis, this is the golden key:

 Water is the interpreter between dimensions.